awslabs/gluonts/docs/concepts.md

 objects has columns (or fields) which represent attributes of the time-series.

-Most odels use the `target`-column to indicate the time-series that we want to predict in the future:
+Most models use the `target`-column to indicate the time-series that we want to predict in the future:

 ```json